 Detoxing your marriage will also help to eradicate verbal abuse.
 Not sure how to start?
-Start here by reading a sample 2 chapters of The Five-Step Action Plan to a Happy and Healthy Marriage.
+Start here by reading our free marriage counseling book called The 5 Step Action Plan to a Happy and Healthy Marriage.

 4) Enter the world of the other.